Tuesday, January 10, 2012

 It got dark as we headed out of town.
 Goodbye Xi'an!

-Once we finished our afternoon of sightseeing in old Xi'an, we headed to the airport for our flight back to Beijing and to the good ole USA the following morning.
-After we arrived and collected our luggage, there were three tiny shuttle buses waiting to take all eightysomething of us to our hotel.
+Once we finished our afternoon of sightseeing in old Xi'an, we headed to the airport for our flight back to Beijing and the good ole USA the following morning.
+After we arrived in Beijing and collected our luggage, there were three tiny shuttle buses waiting to take all eightysomething of us to our hotel.
 Since it was already around midnight and our flight left at something like 5:30 in the morning, we were suddenly given the option of staying at the airport or taking the extra time to go stay at the hotel.

 Most people decided at that point it would be easier to just stay at the airport.
 The twelve or so of us who prefered to get in a few hours of sleep in a bed, and take a shower, were very grateful to have still had that option.

 We arrived at the airport the next morning feeling somewhat refreshed, and far less bleary-eyed than our counterparts who had toughed it out at the airport all night long.
-Although from what I heard, there was some beer and booze contributing to the bleary eyes of some.
+Although from what I heard, there had been some beer and booze contributing to the bleary eyes of some.
 My hat is off to all of them though.
 They had a much longer day than we did, if you count the number of hours between nights of actual bed rest.

 China Day 14, Part 1 - Terracotta Warriors